v154c1/sage_video/README.md

 npm run start
 ```

 Then run *sagewebrtc* script and access http://localhost:8800/.
 This should connect to virtual webcam.
-Now you can start the application on sage.
+Now you can start the application **webrtc_test** on sage.

 ```bash
 sagewebrtc /storage/video.mp4